Peter McAleese

-Peter McAleese (7 September 1942 – 18 March 2024) was a Scottish soldier and mercenary.
+Peter McAleese (7 September 1942 – 18 March 2024) was a Scottish former special forces soldier and mercenary who attempted to assassinate Pablo Escobar in the late 1980s.

-McAleese served in the British Army's Parachute Regiment and Special Air Service (SAS), the Rhodesian Special Air Service and British South Africa Police, and South Africa's 44 Parachute Brigade.
-As a mercenary or contractor, he worked in countries including South Africa, Angola, Colombia, Russia, Algeria and Iraq.
+McAleese fought in several Cold War conflicts while serving with elite units such as the British Army's Parachute Regiment and Special Air Service, the Rhodesian Special Air Service and the Selous Scouts branch of the British South Africa Police, and South Africa's 44 Parachute Brigade and 32 Battalion.
+As a mercenary or private military contractor, he worked in countries including Apartheid South Africa, Angola, Uganda, Colombia, Russia, Algeria and Iraq.

-McAleese was the author of the book No Mean Soldier.
+McAleese was the author of the book No Mean Soldier and the subject of the 2021 UK documentary film Killing Escobar.

 Early life

 McAleese was born into a Roman Catholic family of Irish descent in Glasgow, Scotland, within sight of Barlinnie Prison, and spent his childhood years in the city's Riddrie district.
 Growing up he was often beaten by his father, who had served in the military and had a reputation for being an aggressive fighting man.
+McAleese was expelled from St Roch's Secondary School for fighting other students aged 13.

 Military career

-McAleese enlisted with the British Army's Parachute Regiment in Aberdeen in 1960 at the age of 17.
-After basic training at the Parachute Regiment's Aldershot depot, he was assigned to the 1st Battalion, Parachute Regiment's mortar platoon.
-In 1962 McAleese transferred to 'D' Squadron, 22 SAS, where he served with the squadron's Mobility troop in Aden.
-After a few months he was returned to unit from the SAS for disciplinary reasons, re-joining 1 Para, where he was posted to Bahrain and Cyprus in 1962–64.
-In 1964 he re-joined the SAS and served with 'D' Squadron's 16 (Air) Troop in Borneo and in the Aden Emergency.
-In 1968 he was again returned to the Parachute Regiment by the SAS for disciplinary offences related to violent disorder, rejoining 1 Para, which he served with from 1968 to 1969 as a sergeant-instructor.
-In 1969 McAleese resigned from the British Army.